FAQ

 I have a low-end computer, would Redox work on it?

-A computer processor is the most complex machine of the world, even the most old processors are powerful for some tasks, it depends on the task.
+A CPU is the most complex machine of the world: even the oldest processors are powerful for some tasks but not for others.

-The main problem with old computers is the amount of RAM available (they were sold in a epoch where RAM chips were expensive) and lack of SSE/AVX extensions (programs use them to speed up the algorithms), thus some modern programs may not work or require a lot of RAM to perform complex tasks.
+The main problem with old computers is the amount of RAM available (they were sold in a era where RAM chips were expensive) and the lack of SSE/AVX extensions (programs use them to speed up the algorithms).
+Because of this some modern programs may not work or require a lot of RAM to perform complex tasks.

-Redox will work normally (if the processor architecture is supported by the system) but you will need to test each program.
+Redox itself will work normally if the processor architecture is supported by the system, but the performance and stability may vary per program.

 Which virtual machines does Redox have integration with?